nestarz/rotten/README.md

 ## Why ?

-I loved *fresh* but wanted a first-class CSS support, test other frameworks than preact, lower the cold start, and more.
+I loved *fresh* but wanted a first-class CSS support, test other frameworks than preact, lower the cold start, a more simple api for islands and more.
 I ended doing a complete rewrite of fresh from scratch so I can tweak it myself but the same idea is here.